leipzig/awesome-reproducible-research/readme.md

 - [Awesome Lists](#awesome-lists)

 ## Case studies
 The term "case studies" is used here in a general sense to describe any study of reproducibility.
-A "refactor" involves refactoring existing code into frameworks and other reproducibility best practices.
-A replication involves generating new data and applying existing methods to achieve comparable results.
-A census is a high-level tabulation conducted by a third party.
+A _refactor_ involves refactoring existing code into frameworks and other reproducibility best practices while preserving the original data.
+A _replication_ involves generating new data and applying existing methods to achieve comparable results.
+A _census_ is a high-level tabulation conducted by a third party.
 A survey is a questionnaire sent to practitioners.
-A case narrative is an in-depth first-person account.
-A theoretical case study measures global reproducibility using non-empirical evidence.
+A _case narrative_ is an in-depth first-person account.
+A _theoretical case study_ measures global reproducibility using non-empirical evidence.
 <table>
 			<tbody>
 				<tr>